IreneMengj/Mysql/algorithm.md

 <b>Sorting Algorithms</b>

-- <h3>Bubble Sort</h3>.
+### Bubble Sort
   - steps:
     - Start from the beginning of the array;
     - Compare every adjacent pair, swap their position if they are in the wrong order (item on right smaller than the left).
     - After each iteration, one less element (the last element) is needed to be compared until there are no more elements left to be compared.
   - Time Complexity:
-    1. Because the array contains n elements, it has an O(n) number of elements
+    1. Because the array contains n elements, it has an O(n) number of elements.
     2. Bubble sort perform O(n) operations on an O(n) number of elements.
     3. Hence bubble sort has a worst-case & average complexity of O(𝑛^2)，Where n is the number of items to be sorted.
     4. O(n) is the best-case running time for bubble sort on a list already sorted.
     <hr>
   > <img width="828" alt="image" src="https://user-images.githubusercontent.com/88880169/221352365-3a61306d-6787-4874-b7f3-91d0cad601fe.png">
   >
   > <img width="393" alt="image" src="https://user-images.githubusercontent.com/88880169/221352462-7d5cc4be-5106-4521-9906-cfb17b60e959.png">
  <hr>

-- <h3>Selection Sort</h3>.
+### Selection Sort.
   - This is called selection sort because it works by repeatedly selecting the smallest item in the array.
   - steps:
     - 1.First find the smallest item in the array and exchange it with the first entry.